thma/lambda-ski/README.md

 Implementing a small functional language with a classic combinator based graph-reduction machine in Haskell.

+The implementation is structured into three parts:

-I took a λ-calculus parser from [A Combinatory Compiler](https://crypto.stanford.edu/~blynn/lambda/sk.html) and extended it to cover a tiny functional language based on the untyped λ-calculus.
+1. A λ-calculus parser from [A Combinatory Compiler](https://crypto.stanford.edu/~blynn/lambda/sk.html) which was extended to cover a tiny functional language based on the untyped λ-calculus.

-I'm then applying compilation from λ-calculus to combinatory logic combinators (S,K,I,B,C and Y) by bracket-abstraction and some optimization rules.
+2. A compiler from λ-calculus to combinatory logic combinators (S,K,I,B,C and Y) which is based on bracket-abstraction and some optimization rules.

-These combinator terms are then allocated into a graph data-structure.
+3. A graph-reducer.
+Combinator terms are allocated into a graph data-structure.
 Which  is then reduced by applying combinator graph-reduction.
 The destructive inplace reduction of the graph is made possible by using `STRef` mutable references.

 ## Introduction